klangsentral/doc/index.html.md

 # Introduction

 The technical document specifies the interaction point for Bus Operator System(BOS) and the Centralised Ticketing system Klang Terminal.
-The project will enable the stake holder of Centralised Ticketing system sell the Bus operator inventory via real time API integrations.
+The project will enable the Klang Sentral CTS to sell the Bus operator inventory via real time API integration.

-The Bus Operator System(BOS) integrating with Klang Centralised System need to provide the following RESTFUL API with the mentioned JSON Structure.
+The Bus Operator System(BOS) integrating with Klang Sentral CTS needs to provide the following RESTFUL API with the mentioned JSON Structure.

 # Authentication and Security